shreyansh-g24/tanx-commodity-rental-solution/README.md

 ## Set up the rails application

-Run the following steps to set up the application on local.
+Run the following steps to set up the application on local -

 ```bash
 bundle install